dusk-gg/dusk/docs/docs/advanced/real-time-games.md

     },
   },
 })
 ```

-## World time {#world-time}
+## World Time {#world-time}

-To track time outside the game, Rune exposes `Rune.worldTime()`.
-This function returns a timestamp in milliseconds since the epoch.
-Using this value allows building daily challenges and time-based events. `Rune.worldTime()` has 1 second precision.
+Rune exposes `Rune.worldTime()` to track time passed outside your game, which returns a timestamp in milliseconds since January 1, 1970.
+Using this value allows building e.g. daily challenges and time-based events. `Rune.worldTime()` has 1 second precision.

-Comparing Rune.worldTime with real date example:
+Here's how to use `Rune.worldTime()` to determine if the game is played during the winter holidays:

 ```javascript
 // logic.js